Clariden

 The Clariden is a mountain in the Glarus Alps, located at an elevation of 3267 m between the Swiss cantons of Uri and Glarus.
-While on the north the Clariden overlooks the 1948 m high Klausen Pass, the south side is covered by large glaciers.
+While on the north the Clariden overlooks the 1948 m high Klausen Pass, the south side is covered by large glaciers and firn.
 The Hüfifirn on the west is drained by the Chärstelenbach, a tributary of the Reuss that eventually flows into Lake Lucerne.
-The Claridenfirn on the east is drained by the Linth that eventually flows into Lake Zürich.
+The Claridenfirn on the east is drained by the Linth that eventually flows into Lake Zurich.

-The mountain lies in the municipalities of Silenen and Spiringen, in the canton of Schwyz, and Glarus Süd, in the canton of Glarus.
+The mountain lies in the municipalities of Silenen and Spiringen, in the canton of Uri, and Glarus Süd, in the canton of Glarus.
 The nearest settlements are the villages of Unterschächen to the north-west, and Linthal to the north-east, which lie at each end of the Klausen Pass.